 Both tourist tickets, 1-day or 10-day, allows access to different archeological sites in and around Cusco, the Sacred Valley, various museums in Cusco, the Main Cathedral, Qoricancha, and more.
 Doing this is the best way to visit these sites in Cusco and Sacred Valley.
 Most of the main archeological sites are not accessible for free nor are there individual tickets available to visit just one site.

 The general ticket, or 10-Day Ticket is 130 soles (about $35 USD) and is valid for 10 days.
 This is the cheapest and most convenient way to plan to see different sites in a few days.

 Here is a list of sites where you can use your Boleto Touristico:

 - Puca Pucara

 - Cusco’s Native Art Center

 - Museum of Regional History

-Note : The entrance ticket to the main archeological sites such as Sacsaywaman, Pisac, Ollantaytambo, Chinchero, Tipón and Moray cannot be sold individually; you Must buy the Boleto turístico to visit them.
-You can get it in Avenida el Sol near our office or at the time you enter the first site that you are visiting.
+Note : Entrance tickets to the main archeological sites like Sacsayhuaman, Pisac, Ollantaytambo, Chinchero, Tipón, and Moray cannot be sold individually.
+You must buy the Boleto Turístico to visit them.
+Buy the tickets on Avenida el Sol near our office or at the enterance of the first site that you are visiting.
 YOU MUST PAY IN SOLES, NO CREDIT CARDS OR US DOLLARS ARE ACCEPTED.